^

 4. Eclampsia.

-Diagnostics of the gestosis
+Diagnostics gestosis

 Criteria for severe gestosis

-• Proteinuria is more than 5 g / day.
+• Proteinuria more than 5 g/day.

 • Oliguria.

-• Thrombocytopenia, hemolysis, DIC-syndrome.
+• Thrombocytopenia, hemolysis, DIC syndrome.

-• Intrauterine growth retardation Criteria for pre-eclampsia.
+• Intrauterine growth restriction of the fetus.
+Criteria for preeclampsia.

-• Cerebral disorders headache, hyperreflexia, clonus, visual impairment.
+• Cerebral disorders: headache, hyperreflexia, clonus, visual impairment.

 Laboratory research

-Studies proposed for screening gestosis
+Studies suggested for screening gestosis

 Test Justification